-For Year 10 there is a slight change of structure to our classes to help the transition to upper school courses.
+For Year 10 there is a change of structure to our classes to help the transition to upper school courses.
+There will be three Pathways (1, 2 and 3) which students will be placed into based on their previous performance in the subject.

-Our highest ranked "A Program" students will be selected for an extension class to help prepare for demanding courses in Year 11 and 12.
-These students will study to 10 and 10A Mathematics Curriculum.
+Pathway 1 will include our highest ranked "A Program" students to help prepare them for demanding courses in Year 11 and 12.
+These students will study the 10 and 10A Mathematics Curriculum.